icewolfz/jiMUD/docs/codeeditor.designer.md

 Expert options for room, these typically require coding experience to use properly

+- `Commands` Command actions for the room
+  - `Name` The name of the action, may be a list of words separated by a comma
+  - `Function` The name of the function to execute when command is used
+- `Defines` Defines added to the top of the room
+  - `Name` The name of the define
+  - `Value` The value of the define, may be left blank
 - `Functions` functions to create when building the room, may use (: Name :) to use in places that support functions
   - `Name` The name of the function, must follow the lpc identify naming rules
   - `Type` The data type of the function, types that end in * are array data types